Storyberg/storyberg-api/README.md

 ### Import Your Existing Data

-Import your existing users and accounts into Storyberg by identifying them with an attribute hash that contains: ls (last seen) and asud (account sign up date) keys.
+Import your existing users and accounts into Storyberg by identifying them with an attribute hash that contains: last_seen and account_sign_up_date keys.
 By setting these values, the users membership length will be when you specify rather than the time of the import.

 This can be done using a Rake task.